FatsackFails/fatsackfails/src/site/snippets/kruiz-control-month.md

 - `monthName: months[date.getMonth()]` in our example is now `monthName: 'AUG'`.
 This is our final result that will get passed to the OBS Text Source and show up in the overlay.

 - `return {monthName: months[date.getMonth()]}` becomes `return {monthName: 'AUG'}` in our example, and creates a parameter in Kruiz Control called `{monthName}` with the value of `'AUG'`.
-This passing the result of our calculation inside the `Function` action outside allows the it to be used anywhere else in the event we are running.
-This parameter can be used like any other parameter in KC, so we use at as a parameter for the `OBS Text Source` action to write in the month in our overlay.
+This passes the result of our calculation from inside the `Function` action to the outside which allows the it to be used anywhere else in the event.
+This parameter can be used like any other parameter in KC, so we use it to set the text for the `OBS Text Source` action to write in the month in our overlay.

 #### Further Reading
 [getMonth() Method - Returns the month for the specified date, according to local time.](https://www.w3schools.com/jsref/jsref_getmonth.asp)